Pytonballoon810/Seminar-paper-AI-2022/README.md

 ## Problems

-Having the idea to start a project is one thing but implementing it is a whole other story so here are all the little problems I ran into while writing the code and designing the “finished” product.
+<p style='text-align: justify;'>Having the idea to start a project is one thing but implementing it is a whole other story so here are all the little problems I ran into while writing the code and designing the “finished” product.
 Right away the first very important decision to make as a game developer is what game engine to use.
 As the original Undertale game was made in GameMaker Studio I also opted for GameMaker as my primary game engine.
 The second very important question was what kind of machine learning algorithm I wanted to use for the simulated enemy in that game.